About The Global Paroxysmal Nocturnal Hemoglobinuria (PNH) Patient Registry

 Click here for list of frequently asked questions.
 Click here for frequently asked questions about our Thank You Gift Card program.

-The Global PNH Patient Registry is a collaborative effort between AAMDSIF and NORD, along with the support of industry partners, Apellis Pharmaceuticals, Inc. and Genentech, Inc.
+The Global PNH Patient Registry is a collaborative effort between AAMDSIF and NORD, along with the support of industry partners, Apellis Pharmaceuticals, Inc., Genentech, Inc., and Novartis.